-If Mr. Riley remains a employee of the Company until the first to occur of (i) Mr. Riley's 55th birthday, or (ii) Mr. Riley's death, the Company will maintain for the continued benefit of Mr. Riley and his spouse after termination of Mr. Riley's employment all health and medical plans and programs which the Company maintains for its senior executives and their families.
+If Mr. Riley remains an employee of the Company until the first to occur of (i) his 55th birthday, or (ii) his death, the Company will maintain for the continued benefit of Mr. Riley and his spouse after termination of his employment all health and medical plans and programs which the Company maintains for its senior executives and their families.

-WILLIAM F. WHITMAN, JR. The Company and MM entered into an employment agreement with Mr. Whitman dated as of March 10, 1978, as amended in December 1983, supplemented May 1984, as amended effective January 1, 1991, as amended June 17, 1993 and as authorized by the Board of Directors for amendment on February 9, 1995.
-The employment agreement after such amendments will provide, among other things, for Mr. Whitman to serve as Chairman of the Board of Directors of the Company and Chairman of the Board of MM for a term ending December 31, 2000 and for a specified minimum amount of annual compensation.
+WILLIAM F. WHITMAN, JR. The Company and MM entered into an employment agreement with Mr. Whitman dated as of March 10, 1978, as amended and restated January 1, 1995.
+The employment agreement, as amended, provides, among other things, for Mr. Whitman to serve as Chairman of the Board of Directors of the Company and Chairman of the Board of MM for a term ending December 31, 2000 and for a specified minimum amount of annual compensation.
 The agreement provides that Mr. Whitman is to be entitled to a distribution equal to one-half of the amounts credited to the Company's executive bonus pool, along with similar distributions of any other bonus or similar program established by the Company or MM.
 In addition, the employment agreement provides that Mr. Whitman shall be entitled to certain retirement benefits in the event of Mr. Whitman's termination of employment for any reason, including death or disability, such payments to commence on the first day of the month following the date of such termination of employment.
-Each monthly installment of retirement benefits shall be in an amount (subject to CPI adjustments) equal to onetwelfth (1/12) of 75% of Mr. Whitman's total compensation in effect during the last year of his employment with the Company.
+Each monthly installment of retirement benefits shall be in an amount (subject to CPI adjustments) equal to one-twelfth (1/12) of 75% of Mr. Whitman's total compensation in effect during the last year of his employment with the Company.
 Any such retirement benefits will be reduced, commencing March 1, 2005, by the amount per month which Mr. Whitman is entitled to receive under the Salaried Retirement Plan of the Company which was terminated in 1982.
 Retirement benefits will be paid to Mr. Whitman for his life, or if he dies before age 75, until he would have attained age 75.

 The employment agreement gives both parties the right to terminate in the event of a breach (willful breach, if the Company is terminating) of the obligations of the other party under the agreement, with certain payments to Mr. Whitman in certain events.
 The agreement may also be terminated by the Company at any time without cause upon 90 days notice, such termination to be effective in two years, but in such event Mr. Whitman would be entitled to salary and bonus for such two year period.
 After termination for any reason except breach by the Company or MM, the Company and MM may elect to pay Mr. Whitman his base salary for an additional year, in which event Mr. Whitman may not compete with the Company or MM for such period of time.
-Moreover, the agreement extends to Mr.

-Whitman the right to terminate his employment at any time during a two-year period following a change in control of the Company, and upon such termination Mr. Whitman is entitled to receive as severance pay an amount equal to two years of his base salary, all accrued but unpaid salary, all benefits under the executive bonus pool and all retirement benefits under the agreement.
+Moreover, the agreement extends to Mr. Whitman the right to terminate his employment at any time during a two-year period following a change in control of the Company, and upon such termination Mr. Whitman is entitled to receive as severance pay an amount equal to two years of his base salary, all accrued but unpaid salary, all benefits under the executive bonus pool and all retirement benefits under the agreement.